The Mohegan Tribal Council

 The Tribal Council, elected for four-year staggered terms, has all executive and legislative responsibilities of the Tribe not granted to the Council of Elders pursuant to the Tribe's Constitution.
 The Chair serves as the Chief Executive Officer of the Tribe.
 The Tribal Council enacts Tribal laws.
 Each member of the Tribal Council also serves as a member of the Management Board of Mohegan Gaming & Entertainment.

-James Gessner Jr., Interim Chairman.
-As interim Chairman, James Gessner Jr. is responsible for maintaining the sovereignty that the Mohegan Tribe fought hundreds of years for, overseeing its numerous business entities and ensuring the well-being of its more than 2,200 Tribal citizens.
-As interim Chairman, Gessner also serves as Chairman of the Mohegan Gaming & Entertainment (MGE) Management Board which oversees gaming entities across the country, as well as two professional sports teams.
-Gessner is in his fourth term on the Tribal Council and served as Corresponding Secretary prior to becoming Vice Chairman.
+As Chairman, James Gessner Jr. is responsible for maintaining the sovereignty that the Mohegan Tribe fought hundreds of years for, overseeing its numerous business entities and ensuring the well-being of its more than 2,200 Tribal citizens.
+As Chairman, Gessner also serves as Chairman of the Mohegan Gaming & Entertainment (MGE) Management Board which oversees gaming entities across the country, as well as two professional sports teams.
+Gessner is in his fourth term on the Tribal Council and served as Vice Chairman prior to becoming Chairman.
 Gessner is a member of the Audit Committee for MGE, as well as serving on the American Red Cross board.
-He is a member of the management boards for Tunica Biloxi Gaming Authority, KOTA and Mohegan Holding Company’s Jersey Mike franchise.
+He is a member of the management boards for Tunica Biloxi Gaming Authority and Mohegan Holding Company’s Jersey Mike franchise.
 Gessner holds a bachelor’s degree in hotel and restaurant management from the University of Southwestern Louisiana, and prior to his terms on the Council he held executive positions at Mohegan Sun in the Marketing and Player Development divisions.
 He resides in Waterford, Connecticut with his wife Carol and daughter Nola.
 He also has an adult son, Nicholas.

 Thayne D. Hutchins Jr., Treasurer